Croats (military unit): Equipment and uniform

 The Croats wore hats made of fur and long red cloaks.
 Their primary arms were carbines.
-Besides carbine the Croat arms included two pistols.
+Besides the carbine the Croat arms included two pistols.
 The Croats wore scarves around their necks, probably for hygienic purposes.
 During the Thirty Years' War the Croats came in contact with French who were impressed by their outfit and soon adopted the scarf, naming it after the Croats, cravat (cravate), which evolved into the modern-day cravat and necktie.
 The Cravat Regiment is a guard of honour established in 2010 in Zagreb, Croatia, which wears uniforms that are replicas of those worn by the Croats.

 Legacy

 The influence of the Croat military unit was so strong that between 1631 and 1638 similar units were established in Bavaria, Spain and France.
 At the beginning of the 20th century mothers still scared their children with tales about the 1631 Sack of Magdeburg in which Croats took part.
 The population of eastern France compared all invasions after the Thirty Years' War with stories about Croats and Swedes who ravaged their territory in the 1630s.
 The Croats are mentioned in Grimmelshausen's Simplicissimus and in Friedrich Schiller's Wallenstein.